-Because of alpha waves’ connection with relaxed mental states, increase in alpha wave activity is a desirable outcome.
+Because of alpha waves’ connection with relaxed mental states, an increase in alpha wave activity is a desirable outcome.

-Combined with the caffeine in tea, which is about half the amount found in coffee, the overall effect is a relaxed and focused calm.
+Combined with the caffeine in tea, which is about half the amount found in coffee, the overall effect is relaxed and focused calm.